kai-niemi/data-loader/README.md

 A table with more than one `each` column creates a cartesian (cross) product.
 Be aware of the size and memory implications of cartesian products.
-All permutations of just a 3-table `100x100x100` relation results in 1M rows buffered in memory.
+All permutations of just a 3-table `100x100x100` relation results in 1M rows buffered in memory before streaming.

 ---